MicrosoftDocs/kaizala-docs/Articles/BusinessSolutions/Leaderboard/Leaderboard.md

 ### Configure Microsoft Flow

-1. [Import](https://flow.microsoft.com/en-us/blog/import-export-bap-packages/) the "Leaderboard_FlowPackage.zip"[Leaderboard-SolutionPackage.zip] to your Microsoft Flow account
+1. [Import](https://flow.microsoft.com/en-us/blog/import-export-bap-packages/) the "Leaderboard_FlowPackage.zip" to your Microsoft Flow account

       > Note- If you have never used Sharepoint or Kaizala connections, first [add connections](https://docs.microsoft.com/en-us/flow/add-manage-connections)